Wolverine971/9takes/src/blog/community/reddit-deep-connections-limitations.md

 ## 1. Surface-Level Interactions

-**The very structure of Reddit encourages brief, transactional interactions.**
+**The structure of Reddit encourages brief, transactional interactions.**

 Users flock to subreddits based on interests, yet these spaces prioritize quick exchanges over sustained dialogue.
 A comment that took seconds to write receives upvotes but seldom evolves into a deeper conversation.
 Consider how a brief comment on a favorite book rarely leads to a profound discussion about how that book changed your life.